Darguima/SpotHack/README.md

 ## How it works? ⚙⚙

-After you select your music or playlist our `Download Machine` will, with the [YouTube Scraper](https://github.com/HermanFassett/youtube-scrape) or the [YouTube API](https://developers.google.com/youtube/v3), search for the music video, with the query starting with the artists name followed by the track name.
+After you select your music or playlist our `Download Machine` will, with the `YouTube Scraper` or the `YouTube API`, search for the music video, with the query starting with the artists name followed by the track name.
 Once we get the YouTube ID we can download the music video and convert it to  `.mp3` with `ffmpeg`.

 ## Getting Started 🚀